appcanary/blog/source/articles/2016-03-07-new-api-centos-support.html.markdown

 A lot of our users have told us,

->"Gosh, I'd love to know exactly which packages I have to update in order to keep my apps and servers secure - but we can't use your agent for Good Reasons.
+>"Gosh, I love knowing exactly which packages I have to update in order to keep my apps and servers secure.
 Have you thought about an API?"

 We listened carefully to that feedback, and it is with pride and pleasure that we're announcing our new beta!
 We're still busy improving it, so we won't charge you for it for now.